heather-parkk/portfolio-hpark/docs/assignments/assignment3.md

 **Principle:** User views profile of person which includes their potential match calculation from qualities, then user rates profile.
 If both users "like" each others’ profile, they will "match."
 If not, then there will be no match.

 **State:**
-- **qualities:** one JSON
+- **qualities:** JSON (from profileDetails)
+- **ratings:** map (raterID, rateeID) → boolean (true as like, false as dislike)
-- **userID:** set User
+- **matches:** set (User pairs)
-- **potmatch_userID:** map User → set User
+- **potentialMatches:** map (userID) → list potmatch_userIDs
-- **rating:** map (userID, potmatch_userID) → out bool matchCalc
+- **matchCalc:** map (userID, potmatch_userID) → integer (compatibility score)
-- **isMatch:** map(userID: rating, potmatch_userID: rating, out bool isMatch)

 **Actions:**
-- `calculatePotentialMatch (userID: User, potmatch_userID: User, out matchCalc: int)`
-- `showProfile (userID: User, potmatch_userID: User, qualities JSON, matchCalc int)`
+- `calculateCompat (userID, potmatch_userID, qualities)`
-- `rateProfile (userID: User, potmatch_userID: User, like: Bool)`
+- `rateProfile (raterID, rateeID, like)`
-- `isMatch (User, User) → bool`
+- `checkMatch (raterID, rateeID)`

 **Additional Description:** Rating is where we will use the qualities which are set via a JSON file and each user is set with a userID.
-Then, each user can be mapped with a potential match (other user) ID, or the potmatch_userID, where it is calculated how compatible they are.
-Based on that matchCalc int, the user will be displayed the profiles they are most compatible with.
-Then, the actual rating (whether the person likes or dislikes another person’s profile) will output a bool matchCalc (1 for like, 0 for dislike).
-People are matched, or isMatch, when it checks if both people have both liked each other (1 for each), in which they are now a confirmed match (1 if confirmed match, 0 if not confirmed match).
+Then, each user can be mapped with a potential match (other user) ID where it is calculated how compatible they are.
+Based on that calculateCompat int, the user will be displayed the profiles they are most compatible with.
+Then, the actual rating (whether the person likes or dislikes another person’s profile) will output a bool.
+People are matched when it checks if both people have both liked each other (1 for each), in which they are now a confirmed match

 ---